-French rescuers search for 8 people missing after floods
+France, Italy search for missing victims after deadly floods

 Rescuers on Sunday were also providing emergency assistance, including food and water, to residents living in isolated villages.

-The missing people include two firefighters whose vehicle was carried away by a torrent when a road collapsed south of the village of Saint-Martin-Vesubie.
-Authorities fear more victims as many families couldn’t reach out to relatives due to cellphone services being down.
+The missing include two French firefighters whose vehicle was carried away by a torrent when a road collapsed south of the village of Saint-Martin-Vesubie.
+Authorities fear more victims as many families couldn’t reach out to relatives due to cellphone service being down.

 French Prime Minister Jean Castex, who flew over the area in a helicopter, expressed “grave concern” over the toll of the flooding.